Sebas102507/music_gender_app_classifier_with_NN/README.md

 # Music Genre Classifier

+Project made by:

+- Alejandro Morales
+-Juan Sebastián Vargas

-This project is a music genre classifier that uses machine learning models to determine the genre of a 30 second clip song.
+This project is a music genre classifier that uses Neural Network to determine the genre of a 30 second clip song.
 It was trained with a dataset of 1000 songs and their respective genres.
 The dataset is from [Kaggle](https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification) and contains 10 genres: blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock.
 The dataset contains 100 songs - 30 seconds long per genre.

 <div style>
     <img src="https://raw.githubusercontent.com/amoralesc/music-genre-classifier/main/screenshots/screenshot_1.png" width="400">